 Seafood lovers rejoice: Lymington festival is back for two days of fish-based culinary wizardry in the New Forest.
-Steve Bulmer, Jane Devonshire and Alex Aitken are amongst the line-up of chefs showing off their skills in the demonstration kitchen, or join author Richard Fox for a seafood BBQ masterclass.
+Luke Matthew, executive head chef of Chewton Glen, 2016 Masterchef winner Jane Devonshire and The Jetty’s chef patron Alex Aitken are among the line-up of chefs showing off their skills in the demonstration kitchen.

-Over 90 food and drink stalls will be offering up produce to graze on, as well as live music from the likes of The FB Pocket Orchestra and local musician Lucas Raye.
+Over 90 food and drink stalls will be offering up produce to graze on, and there’ll be live music from the likes of The FB Pocket Orchestra and local musician Carley Varley.

-A must for meat-eaters, Meatopia is chiefly concerned with how to cook various meats over an open flame and many of the demo dishes being showcased here have been created exclusively for the event.
-Plus, there’ll be the chance to get the lowdown on craft beers at Melissa Cole’s Craftopia.
+A must for carnivores in the capital, Meatopia’s big focus is on cooking various meats over an open flame, with many of the demo dishes being showcased here created exclusively for the event, plus, there’ll be the chance to get the lowdown on craft beers at Melissa Cole’s Craftopia.